baytelman/fullstack-interview/README.md

 - Our game will present a board with 16 tiles (4x4) in the center of the screen.
 - Each tile has a random letter (or you can read from a given json file: see [`test-board-1.json`](files/test-board-1.json) and [`test-board-2.json`](files/test-board-2.json)).
 - The user can select tile by clicking/tapping them.
+	- **Extra points**: After the first letter, the user can only select neighbor tiles to the last tile selected.
 - At the bottom of the board, display the word formed by the selected tiles.
 - Add a button `(x)` to reset the board, deselecting all tiles and clearing the word.